prisma-collective/docs/content/Teams/classly/community-essence-map.md

 Student discovers course → pays informally → hopes content is real → completes (or abandons) course → receives unverifiable certificate → struggles to prove skill to employers

-The system works when trust exists—but it breaks down when fraud, delays, or disputes occur.
+The system works when trust exists but it breaks down when fraud, delays, or disputes occur.
 And there is no recourse.

 ---